deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 	jnz __loop			; Loop until SYSTEM PID is found
 ```

-Once that SYSTEM `_EPROCESS` process structure has been found, we can now go ahead and retrieve the token and copy it to our current process.
+Once the SYSTEM process's `_EPROCESS` structure has been found, we can now go ahead and retrieve the token and copy it to our current process.
 This will unleash God mode on our current process.
 God, please have mercy on the soul of our poor little process.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Picture1.png" alt="">